Third Year Guide

 Laboratory & Investigative Medicine

-You will have a LabMed paper at Christmas worth 35% of your overall mark and another at summer worth 50%.
-At Christmas, the paper is entirely MCQ.
+You will have a LabMed paper at Christmas worth 35% of your overall mark and another one around April worth 50%.
+At Christmas, the paper is formed entirely of MCQs.
 It will consist of single best fit questions, which include Clinical Vignettes, and extended matching questions.
-The summer paper consists of short answer questions where you will have to answer 10 out of a choice of 14, two essays (one on path, one on micro, no choice), and two MCQ clinico-pathological cases (CPCs).
+The Hilary paper consists of short answer questions where you will have to answer 10 out of a choice of 14, two essays (one on path, one on micro, no choice), and two MCQ clinico-pathological cases (CPCs).
 There is no negative marking in either of the papers.
 Some people will have a LabMed viva (pass/fail or honours).
-The material covered in the first term is carried over and examined again at summer.
-The final 15% of your overall mark is made up by a 3000 word essay that is usually due around the start of April.
-You choose your essay from a list of titles and it will either be Path of Micro.
+The material covered in the first term is carried over and examined again in summer.
+The final 15% of your overall mark is made up by a 3000 word essay that is usually mid April.
+You choose your essay, around the end of February, from a list of titles and it will either be Path or Micro.

 Pharmacology and Therapeutics

 At Christmas you’ll have 50 T/F questions, 0.5 negative marking.
-At summer you’ll have 50 more T/F questions, 10 SAQs and 2 out of 4 essays.
+In summer you’ll have 50 more T/F questions, 10 SAQs and 2 out of 4 essays.
 Last year the Christmas exam was worth 20% and the summer exam was worth 80%.
-There are also pass/fail and honours vivas for people who are borderline.
+There are also pass/fail and honours vivas for those who are borderline.

 Principles of Medical/Surgical Practice

 This module pertains to placement, including clinical tutorials during attachments and radiology tutorials etc. There are 4 components to the assessment for this module.
-In 2021 the weighting of each of the components changed a lot so keep an eye on your emails/Blackboard for what the assessment will be like for this year.
-For 2021 the components were:
+For 2023 the components were:

 Medicine/Surgery OSCE – 15%